 The point is make these Cinnamon Roll Cookies your way.
 I know I will!

 Go beyond the same ol' Chocolate Chip cookie!
 Here are some cookie recipes that are far from ordinary.

 - 2¼ cups all-purpose flour, plus more as needed (10 oz, 280 g)

 - ½ tsp baking powder

 - ¾ cup unsalted butter, at room temperature (6 oz, 170g)

 - ¾ cup granulated sugar, (5-1/4 oz, 150g)

 - 2 tsp vanilla extract

-- Using a stand mixer with paddle attachment or hand mixer, beat the butter for 1 minute on high speed until creamy.
-On medium-high speed, beat in the granulated sugar until completely creamed and smooth, about 2 minutes.
-Add the egg and vanilla extract and beat on high until combined, about 1 minute.
-Scrape down the sides and bottom of the bowl as needed.
+- Using a stand mixer with paddle attachment or hand mixer, beat the butter until creamy.
+Add in the granulated sugar and beat until completely creamed and smooth, about two minutes.
+Add the egg and vanilla extract and beat until combined, stopping to scrape down the sides and bottom of the bowl as needed.

-- Remove dough logs from the refrigerator.
-Cut into 1/2 inch slices.
-Place slices onto baking pan about 2 inches apart.
+- Remove the chilled dough logs from the refrigerator.
+Using a sharp knife, slice into 1/2-inch rounds.
+Place the slices onto the baking pan about 2-inches apart.